WhitelistVideo

 Effectiveness: ✅ Effective Setup time: 10 minutes Cost: Free

-1. On the Chromebook, click profile icon > Add supervised user
+1. Click the profile icon on the Chromebook > Add supervised user.

 Method 5: Browser Extensions (Desktop)